Uncut – January 2022

 YASMIN WILLIAMS: Released in January, Yasmin Williams’ mesmerising album Urban Driftwood respected the old traditions of folk music but simultaneously made fresh currency out of them.
 Stephen Deusner meets Williams in Nashville to map the course of her incredible year since – and her plans for 2022.
 “I’m pretty optimistic about the future,” she says.
 “At least, way more than I was a year ago…”

-THE WEATHER STATION: Creator of Uncut’s album of the year, Tamara Lindeman talks snowy forests, mirrored suits and getting mistaken for Weather Report.
+THE WEATHER STATION: Tamara Lindeman talks snowy forests, mirrored suits and getting mistaken for Weather Report.

 FEIST: A daring performance of all-new songs in Toronto brings the audience onto the stage.